Owl (Winnie-the-Pooh): Disney adaptations

+Films

 Owl first appears in the 1966 American animated musical fantasy short film Winnie the Pooh and the Honey Tree.
 He is seen with Christopher Robin, who is attempting to fix Eeyore's tail, and gives his opinion that the tail needs to be moved to the right.
 Later, when he notices Pooh stuck in Rabbit's front door, he decides that the situation needs the services of an expert, which turns out to be Gopher.
 But when Gopher suggests he use dynamite, Owl refuses.
 When Pooh is finally able to be removed, Owl is one of the characters to help pull him out.

 In the 1968 American animated musical fantasy sequel Winnie the Pooh and the Blustery Day, it is revealed that Owl lives in a small house located in a treetop.
 Pooh and Piglet come to visit him and wish him a Happy Winds Day, but during their visit, Owl's tree is knocked down by the strong winds and his home is damaged, prompting Eeyore to find him a new one.
 In the meantime, Owl begins telling a long story about a relative, with the narrator noting that he spoke: "from page 41 to page 62."
 In the midst of the later flood, Owl makes his way to Christopher Robin's home, the only area not underwater.
 When Christopher Robin finds Piglet's message for help, he sends Owl, who can fly, to tell Piglet that help is on the way.
 Owl finds Piglet floating on a small chair.
 To calm Piglet, he begins speaking of another relative, completely oblivious to the fact that the two are about to go over a waterfall.
 At the end of the short film, Eeyore finds a new house for Owl, which turns out to be Piglet's.
 However, Piglet selflessly gives Owl his home and goes to live with Pooh.

 In Winnie the Pooh and a Day for Eeyore, after Pooh learns that Eeyore's birthday has arrived, he gets Eeyore a honey pot as a present, and visits Owl's house for help in writing out "Happy Birthday" on the pot.
 Despite only needing those two words, Owl misspells them numerous times and covers up the fact by claiming he wrote out an entire message instead.
 Owl then travels to tell Christopher Robin of Eeyore's birthday and is present for the latter's birthday party.
 Owl finally appears with the rest of the characters, playing Pooh Sticks at the bridge, and then decides to go home.